 Air Handler vs. Furnace

 Air handlers and furnaces are usually mutually exclusive.
-If you have a furnace you probably don't need to think about an air handler.
-Air handlers tend to be setup with heat pumps and help manage air flow throughout the home.
-Some models also provide extra heating and cooling components to help out the heat pump.
+If you have a furnace you shouldn't need to worry about an air handler.
+Air handlers tend to be setup with heat pumps and help manage air flow throughout the house.
+Some units also provide extra heating and cooling components to help out the heat pump.
 A furnace works a little differently.
-Instead of an air handler, furnaces have their own blowers that move the warmed air into your ventilation and disperse throughout your home.
-Since furnaces have combustion chambers and make heat, they don't require some of the parts you'll find in a typical air handler.
+Instead of an air handler, furnaces have their own blowers that move the hot air into your ventilation and disperse through your home.
+Since furnaces have combustion chambers and create heat, they don't need some of the parts you'll find in a typical air handler.

-Air conditioners contain the condenser and are usually placed outside the home.
-One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
-Air conditioners actually remove heat from inside your home through a host of parts inside your system and expel it outside.
+Air conditioners contain the condenser and are typically placed outside the home.
+One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
+Air conditioners actually take heat from inside your home through a host of parts inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

-Understanding all of your home’s heating and cooling pieces for the Dallas climate is probably a little idealistic, but there are a few things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Levy & Son Service Experts a call at or set up a free appointment online today.
+Understanding all of your home’s heating and cooling pieces for the Dallas climate is probably a little idealistic, but there are a number of things that can be helpful to you as a homeowner.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Levy & Son a call at 469-250-0932 or set up a free appointment online today.